-By the end of 2022, the Academy had invested \$1,393,794 in a broad range of capital assets, including school building, computer and audiovisual equipment and other school furniture.
-This amount represents a net increase of \$33,648 from last year.
-(More detailed information about capital assets can be found in Note 4 to the financial statements.)
-Total depreciation expense for the year was \$62,587.
+By the end of 2024, the Academy had invested \$1,692,151 in a broad range of capital assets, net of depreciation, including school building, land improvements, computer and audiovisual equipment, and other school furniture.
+This amount represents a net increase of \$82,304 from last year.
+(More detailed information about capital assets can be found in Note 4 to the financial statements).
+Total depreciation expense for the year was \$104,169.